 Individual Year Conversion Factor Tables

-The 2013 conversion factors were revised January 20, 2014 to reflect final 2013 CPI.
-For 2013 and other conversion factors, estimates for 2013 through 2024 will be revised when updated OMB and CBO inflation estimates are available.
-Conversion factors for 2012 and earlier years were revised May 8, 2013; estimated conversion factors for 2013 through 2023 in those tables reflects OMB and CBO inflation estimates as of early 2013.
-Conversion factor tables for all years are available in both Excel format (an earlier Excel version to maximize accessibility) and pdf format, for ease of printing.
+Effective April 11, 2014, inflation conversion factor tables for all years 1995 to estimated 2014 reflect final 2013 CPI and estimated 2014 CPI.
+They show estimated inflation and price levels for 2014 through 2024, based on the average of inflation estimates by the Office of Management and Budget (OMB) as of March 2014 and the Congressional Budget Office (CBO) as of January 2014.
+The 2013 and 2014 conversion factors were revised January 20, 2014 to reflect final 2013 CPI.
+For 2013 and other conversion factors, estimates for 2013 through 2024 were revised April 8, 2014, after updated OMB and CBO inflation estimates became available.
+Conversion factors for 2011 and earlier years were revised May 8, 2013; estimated conversion factors for 2013 through 2023 in those tables reflects OMB and CBO inflation estimates as of early 2013.

 Conversion factor tables are available as Portable Document Format (pdf) files and also in Excel format, for direct use in conversion.
 The tables of conversion factors below cover the period 1774 to estimated 2021.

-- Conversion Factors in 2012 Dollars, Using CPI-U-RS for 1947 to 2012 (CPI-U-RS is “Research Series,” with 1977 = 100, extended to 1947 by the Census Bureau), re-based here to 2012 = 1.000.
+- Conversion Factors in 2013 Dollars, using CPI-U-RS for 1947 to 2013 (CPI-U-RS is “Research Series,” with 1977 = 100, extended to 1947 by the Census Bureau), re-based here to 2013 = 1.000.
 Note that unlike other CPI measures, the CPI-U-RS data can be revised each year for earlier years, not just for the most recent year.
-For that reason, no estimated CPI-U-RS conversion factors are supplied for any year after 2012. pdf Excel
+For that reason, no estimated CPI-U-RS conversion factors are supplied for any year after 2013. pdf Excel

 Original data for the CPI-U-RS are available from the Bureau of Labor Statistics